Kath Duncan: Biography

 Following Duncan's release, the London County Council removed her from their list of approved teachers, but the NUT organised a petition in her support, and the council reversed their decision.
-Duncan, meanwhile, continued frequent public speeches, particularly in support of the NUWM.
-In 1934, she stood for election to the London County Council in Deptford, but was not successful.
+Duncan, meanwhile, continued giving public speeches, particularly in support of the NUWM.
+In 1934 she stood for election to the London County Council in Deptford, but was not successful.
+During this period in the mid-1930s, she was living on Ommaney Road, New Cross.

-Duncan was again arrested in 1935, for speaking outside an unemployment exchange and refusing to move when asked by the police.
-The National Council for Civil Liberties supported her in one of their first interventions in a court case; she was found guilty, but the case of Duncan vs Jones became a landmark, establishing that free speech was generally permitted, unless genuinely thought likely to cause a disturbance.
+She was arrested again in 1935, for refusing to stop speaking outside a New Cross employment exchange even when asked by the police.
+The National Council for Civil Liberties supported her in one of their first interventions in a court case.
+She was found guilty, but the case of Duncan v Jones [1936] set a legal precedent by establishing that free speech was permitted unless it was likely to cause a disturbance.

-In the later 1930s, much of Duncan's time was devoted to opposing fascism, and she took part in the Battle of Cable Street.
-She was also central to the Aid to Spain movement, and interviewed volunteers for the International Brigade in the Spanish Civil War.
+In the late 1930s, much of Duncan's time was devoted to opposing fascism, and she took part in the Battle of Cable Street.
+She was central to the Aid to Spain movement, and interviewed volunteers for the International Brigade in the Spanish Civil War.

 Sandy died during World War II, and Kath increasingly struggled with arthritis.
-Although still generally supportive of the CPGB, she began working for the local Labour Party Member of Parliament.
-Yet, by the early 1950s, she was too ill to work, and she moved in with her sister in Kirkcaldy, dying in Stracathro Hospital in 1954.
+Although still generally supportive of the CPGB, she began working for the local Labour Party MP.
+By the early 1950s, she was too ill to work, and moved in with her sister in Kirkcaldy.

-During the 1930s she lived in Ommaney Road, New Cross London SE14.
+Kath Duncan died of tuberculosis in Stracathro Hospital on 15 August 1954.
+She was 66.